ShinyTrinkets/docs/blogs/captain-log.md

 I discovered [nearley.js](https://nearley.js.org/) and I think this will solve my parsing dilemma.

-Unfortunately, I have to work on some personal things these weeks, so I don't think I'll make any progress this month :disappointed:
+Unfortunately, I have to work on some personal things these weeks, so I don't think I'll make any progress this month 😢

 --------------------------------------------------------------------------------